 Big Creek Hatchery, which began operation in 1941, is located 16 miles east of Astoria, Oregon, 2 miles south of Knappa off Highway 30, and is approximately 3 miles upstream from Big Creek's confluence with the Columbia River.
+The site is at an elevation of approximately 75 feet above sea level.
+The 48.06-acre site is owned by the Oregon Department of Fish and Wildlife.
+There are four water sources for the hatchery: Big Creek, Mill Creek and two springs.
 Current water rights total 36,158 gallons per minute plus an additional 4.2 cubic feet second reservoir water right.
 All water supplies are delivered by gravity but can be pumped for reuse if required.
 The facility is staffed with 7.42 FTE's.
 Per information in the 2020 Program Management Plan, the Fall Chinook, Spring Chinook, Coho and Steelhead programs are harvest programs intended to mitigate for fishing and harvest opportunities due to habitat loss and blockages caused by the Columbia Basin hydropower systems.
 The Chum Salmon program is a conservation program intended to increase the number of naturally produced fish.
 (Source: Big Creek Hatchery Program Management Plan 2020).

 Gnat Creek Hatchery is located along Gnat Creek, a lower Columbia River tributary approximately 17 miles east of Astoria, Oregon.
+The facility is located at an elevation of about 90 feet above sea level at latitude 46.1692 and longitude 123.4864.
 The hatchery was constructed in 1960 as part of the Columbia River Fisheries Development Program, which was designed to enhance declining fish runs in the Columbia River Basin.
 The area of the site is 15.27 acres, leased from the Oregon Department of Forestry.
 Water rights total 21,643 gallons per minute from Gnat Creek, an unnamed stream and a well.
 Hatchery water is delivered by gravity flow from Gnat Creek.
 Water flows range from a high of 3,320 gallons per minute to a low 1,810 gallons per minute.
 Well water is used for domestic purposes and the unnamed stream is not currently used for fish culture.
 The facility is operated with 3.0 FTE's.
 Per information from the 2019 Management Plan, the Spring Chinook and Water Steelhead programs are harvest programs.
 (Source: Gnat Creek Hatchery Program Management Plan 2019).

 Headwater areas are sensitive drainages that fish generally do not inhabit, but where human activities can cause a direct impact on downstream water quality.
 The goal for these areas is to reduce erosion and turbidity.
-Maintaining cold, clear and abundant water supply to promote and maintain healthy fish habitat is imperative.
+Maintaining cold, clear and abundant water supply to promote and maintain health fish habitat is imperative.
 Headwater areas in the Northeast are located in areas planned for forest uses which thereby limits development.
 Strict adherence to the Forest Practices Act will help to maintain water quality in headwater areas.